2015 WTA Shenzhen Open

-The 2015 Shenzhen Open (known as 2015 Shenzhen Gemdale Open for sponsorship reason) was a tennis tournament played on outdoor hard courts.
+The 2015 Shenzhen Open, known as 2015 Shenzhen Gemdale Open for sponsorship reasons, was a tennis tournament played on outdoor hard courts.
 It was the third edition of the Shenzhen Open, and part of the WTA International tournaments of the 2015 WTA Tour.
 It took place at the Shenzhen Longgang Sports Center in Shenzhen, China, from 4 to 10 January 2015.
+First-seeded Simona Halep won the singles title.